All Products

 The resolution is a key factor that determines the bitrate.
 Videos that have different resolutions use different bitrates.
 In general, higher resolutions require higher bitrates.
 Each resolution corresponds to a recommended range of bitrates.
 If you specify a resolution and a bitrate that are lower than the lower limit of the recommended range, the image quality is poor.
 If you specify a resolution and a bitrate that are higher than the upper limit of the recommended range, the video occupies more storage space and requires higher traffic to be loaded, but the image quality is not significantly improved.

-Bitrate refers to the data traffic that video files use per unit of time.
+Bitrate is the data traffic that video files use per unit of time.
 Bitrate is the most important item for image quality control in video encoding.
 The bitrate is measured in bits per second (bit/s), and is often used in the units of Kbit/s and Mbit/s.
 For videos that have the same resolution, a higher bitrate indicates a smaller compression ratio and higher image quality.
 A high bitrate indicates a high sampling rate per unit of time and a high data stream accuracy.
 Therefore, the quality and definition of the processed video file are close to those of the original file.
 The processed file requires excellent decoding capabilities from the playback device.

 The higher the bitrate, the larger the file.
 You can calculate the file size based on the following formula: File size = Time × Bitrate/8.
 For example, if a 60-minute 720p online video file has a bitrate of 1 Mbit/s, the size of the file is calculated based on the following formula: 3,600 seconds × 1 Mbit/s/8 = 450 MB.

-frame rate
+Frame rate

 The frame rate is used to measure the number of frames that are displayed per unit of time in a video, or the number of frames that are refreshed per second in an image.
 The unit of frame rate is frame per second (FPS) or Hz.